-Debt-to-income ratios (DTI ratio) are used by lenders to determine how much house you can afford.
+Lenders use debt-to-income ratios (DTI ratio) to determine how much house you can afford.

-However, FHA loans are one type of mortgage that allows for higher DTI ratios, making it easier for low income borrowers to get approved.
+However, FHA loans are one type of mortgage that allows for DTI ratios as high as 50%, making it easier for low-income buyers to get approved for a home loan.

 Rate Search: Check Current Mortgage Rates